top of page

 • Erosion of Majority Representation: The broader electorate’s preferences are drowned out, leaving many citizens feeling disconnected from their government.

-Additionally, political power has become increasingly consolidated within party leadership, sidelining elected officials who should represent voters’ interests.
+Additionally, political power has become increasingly consolidated within the party leadership, sidelining elected officials who should represent voters’ interests.
 This centralization further exacerbates partisan divides and erodes the accountability legislators owe to their constituents.

 The Ripple Effects